 MICHELLE: It definitely sounds more promising than A Transparent Orange!
 And huzzah for more yuri and yuri-ish releases!

 SEAN: You may notice that Koetama has 5 creators listed.
 It’s a project that was “conceptualized” by four voice actresses, who created characters based on what they would likely be cast as.
 Naturally, it’s a manga about aspiring voice actors.
 For seiyuu buffs, the creators are Nakahara Mai, Ueda Kana, Hayami Saori and Yahagi Sayuri.
 Intriguing, even if it looks very calculated.

-MELINDA: This idea, while interesting, is kind of artistically suspect, though I suppose I should give it a chance.
+MJ: This idea, while interesting, is kind of artistically suspect, though I suppose I should give it a chance.

 MICHELLE: Yeah, I dunno.
 The cover says “not for you” in its art style, even while the girl herself is pretty cute-looking.
 I think I’ll wait for others’ reviews before I forge ahead.